sihaohuanguc/Nanopore_psU/README.md

 Of course, you could use the `.bam` file or the `_pile.txt` file for analysis by other softwares if you want.
 Here in this example there is no `minus_strand` folder as all the RNA reads are aligned to the forward strand of the reference.
 If you align your transcriptome sample to the genome reference, then you'll likely to have both `plus_strand` and `minus_strand` folder.

 ## 3. Feature extraction
-Due to the design of samtools.
-In the mpileup files, the spliced reads will be filled a ">" or "<" in the jumped regions and the coverage and the quality score are affected.
+Due to the design of samtools, in the mpileup files, the spliced reads will be filled a ">" or "<" in the jumped regions and the coverage and the quality score are affected.
 The data points with ">" or "<" are not real bases.
 Run the following script to remove the gap sections in the mpileup file.
 This step is computation intensive.
 ```bash
 nanopsu remove_intron
 ```